 The Do’s work because they interrupt the sequence of conditioning; they change the small lifestyle behaviours that trigger the unhealthy habit chain and try to instigate a new chain of events.
 Through experimenting with new behaviours, you might be better equipped to weaken your existing habits and also encounter new experiences that could challenge current thinking.

 Nearly forty years of research at the University of Hertfordshire has resulted in new thinking in the area of behaviour change, led by Professor Ben (C) Fletcher, founder of FIT Science, and Professor Karen Pine, Professor of Developmental Psychology.
 Professor Fletcher and Pine created the Do Something Different behaviour change approach on which Flex is based.
-Professor Fletcher and Pine now collaborate with Onmi in the development of our behaviour change programme.
+Professor Fletcher now collaborates with Onmi in the development of our behaviour change programme.

 Bringing about changes in modifiable behavioural risk factors is very difficult.